Kidney transplantation: Indications

 The indication for kidney transplantation is end-stage renal disease (ESRD), regardless of the primary cause.
 This is defined as a glomerular filtration rate below 15 ml/min/1.73 m^{2}.
 Common diseases leading to ESRD include renovascular disease, infection, diabetes mellitus, and autoimmune conditions such as chronic glomerulonephritis and lupus; genetic causes include polycystic kidney disease, and several inborn errors of metabolism.
 The most common 'cause' is idiopathic (i.e., unknown).

-Diabetes is the most common known cause of kidney transplantation, accounting for approximately 25% of those in the United States.
+Diabetes is the most common cause of kidney transplantation, accounting for approximately 25% of those in the United States.
 The majority of renal transplant recipients are on dialysis (peritoneal dialysis or hemodialysis) at the time of transplantation.
 However, individuals with chronic kidney disease who have a living donor available may undergo pre-emptive transplantation before dialysis is needed.
 If a patient is put on the waiting list for a deceased donor transplant early enough, this may also occur pre-dialysis.